menubar-apps/menubar-apps.github.io/_widgets/octospace.md

  - Contributors to open-source projects who need to stay updated on various repositories.

 # Features

   - simple setup - just generate an access token and paste it in the app.
-  - built in SwiftfUI, for better performance, theming and integration with macOS.
+  - built in SwiftUI, for better performance, theming and integration with macOS.
   - for pull requests you can setup:
     - what type of pull requests to view: review requested, assigned and/or created.
     - status checks -  is a code quality feature of GitHub's pull requests, which is based on external processes, like CI pipeline.
 There are two types of status checks: check and commit status.
 OctoSpace supports both of them.